kennedfer/just-talking-text-chat/README.md

 - some things like check users names can be made better with two (or more) databases
 - maybe some things grow up too much in resolutions greatter than 1366x768 (my res)
 - fontawesome has used too send icon
+- create a rest api can make some things more secure (like urls), faster and "better"

 by kennedfer